 • Years 10-11 (14-16-year-olds): a two-year course combining IGCSEs with preparation for studying A Levels or the IB in Years 12 and 13

 • Year 11 (15-16 year olds): a preparation course for entry into an A Level or IB school in Years 12 and 13; some IGCSEs will be delivered depending upon ability and level of English

-All courses will lead to their own Graduation Certificate
+All courses lead to their own Graduation Certificate

 Entrance to The King’s School, Canterbury, will be possible subject to competitive entrance exam

 College Graduation Certificate

-The curriculum within any programme will be an innovative but sensible mixture of traditional and modern, comprising both compulsory and elective subjects, but emphasising wider personal development as well as academic achievement.
+The curriculum within any programme is an innovative but sensible mixture of traditional and modern, comprising both compulsory and elective subjects, but emphasising wider personal development as well as academic achievement.

 Students will take externally assessed qualifications (usually IGCSEs) in English language, Mathematics, Science and Global Perspectives.
 Depending upon their programme of study, their ability and command of the language, they will have opportunity to choose some elective subjects from: Art, Computing, Drama, Economics, Music and Photography.

 However, a key feature of the College curriculum will be its programme of enrichment and extension, known as The King’s Programme and the overall emphasis on Personal Development.
 The King’s Programme will include cross-curricular lessons in the humanities, critical thinking, theory of knowledge, business and coding.